juju/docs/src/en/temp-release-notes.md

 created by the new model are allocated to the cloud account of the model creator), as well as authorized keys:

-  juju create-model mynewmodel --credential mysecrets
+  juju add-model mynewmodel --credential mysecrets
     --config authorized-keys="ssh-rsa ...."

 Additional model config just for the new model may also be specified:

-  Juju create-model --config image-stream=daily
+  Juju add-model --config image-stream=daily

 #### Sharing Models